 Fueled By Death Cast Ep.
 39 - KANE GROGAN

 "I always say yes and then try and figure out the consequences."
-Kane Grogan, customer service manager, Death Wish Coffee Company
+Kane Grogan, business development manager, Death Wish Coffee Company

 ON EPISODE 39 - BE EXCITED:

 A sunken pirate city off the coast of Jamaica is giving up its secrets thanks to a team of archeologists, and D-Man and Jeff talk about it on Science.
 Then the idea of saying 'yes' to things in life can make everything more exciting is What Fuels You this week.
 Finally, Cauldron Aged Pumpkin Coffee is back for a limited release, and a new freebie and T-Shirt are revealed.

 ABOUT KANE GROGAN:

 Kane had his whole life changed when he started working for the World's Strongest Coffee Company, and he discusses how everyone thought he was making a terrible decision.
 Hear how the company has changed since Kane joined the team and some of the projects he has worked on including the RUNDEAD event.
 Also, Kane talks about his love of music and performing with his band Angels on the Fourth.

 Jeff: As we do with every single employee on this podcast, I always like to start where you started with this company, and I think this is a very interesting story because you really had to work hard to get a job here.

 Jeff: Okay, so tell a little bit about what it was like, what the company was like when you started working for Death Wish.

 Dustin: I want to hear how you started working for ...
 How'd you hear about it?
 How'd you get sucked into working, into a creepy basement?